chesslablab/website/docs/websocket-integration.md

 openingsEcoCodeModal.props.modal.show();
 ```

+The JavaScript code in the index.js file basically boils down to initialization.
+The business logic is implemented by a WebSocket ESM module.
+When the web browser retrieves the response from the WebSocket server, the ESM components are updated with the new data.
+In this particular case, the chessboard and the SAN panel are updated on chess opening selection.

 Remember, the structure of the [App\Controller\Pages](https://github.com/chesslablab/website/tree/main/src/Controller/Pages) namespace is mirroring the structure of both the [templates/pages](https://github.com/chesslablab/website/tree/main/templates/pages) folder and the [assets/js/pages](https://github.com/chesslablab/website/tree/main/assets/js/pages) folder.
 There is a `.twig.html` file and a `.js` file associated to each controller action.
 This naming convention allows developers to reduce memorization because given one file name, the name of the remaining two can be inferred.

 - [src/Controller/Pages/Openings/EcoCodeController.php](https://github.com/chesslablab/website/blob/main/src/Controller/Pages/Openings/EcoCodeController.php)